What is chronic myeloid leukaemia (CML)?

 • Chronic phase

-When CML is in the chronic phase, there may be no symptoms and most people can have a normal life.
-Treatment is with tablets you can take at home.
-You will have regular blood tests to check how well the treatment is working.
+When CML is in the chronic phase, there may be no symptoms.
+Most people can live a normal life.
+Treatment is tablets you can take at home.
+You have regular blood tests to check how well the treatment is working.

-For most people, the leukaemia can be well controlled for as long as they continue to take treatment.
+For most people, the leukaemia can be well controlled for as long as treatment continues.

 In the chronic phase, less than 15 in 100 blood cells in the blood or bone marrow (15%) are blast cells.